andycroll/andycroll.com/_posts/2018/2018-06-10-beginning-and-end-of-string-in-regex.md

 => false
 ```

 The string above, with its potentially harmful JavaScript, gets through the looser validation of `^` and `$`.
-You certainly don’t want to let that sort of thing through your validations.
+You certainly don’t want to let that sort of code to potentially run on your site.

 ## Why not?